Loren Babcock

 In addition to these central scientific questions, I also study methods of global stratigraphic correlation, which lead to refinement of the geologic time scale, and provide the "calendar" of Earth and evolutionary history.

-Here links to some recent publications:
+Here are links to some recent publications:

 Babcock, L.E.
 2025a.
 Marine arthropod Fossil-Lagerstätten.
 Journal of Paleontology 99: 1–18. https://doi.org/10.1017/jpa.2025.2